Hierarchical Explanations for Video Action Recognition: Introduction

-Despite the remarkable performance of neural networks for video understanding tasks \cite{hara3dcnns,KarpathyCVPR14,peng2016multi,singh2017online,simonyan2014two,wang2016temporal,carreira2017quo,bertinetto2016fully} it is still hard to explain the decisions of these networks, which is of utmost importance for practical application.
-This necessity has led to a growing stream of research that focuses on making models interpretable besides performing accurately \cite{Hendricks_2018_ECCV, Kim_2018_ECCV,10.1145/3372278.3390672,trinh2021interpretable, li2021towards}.
-A promising line of explainability methods are the case-based reasoning models \cite{li2018deep, chen2019looks,donnelly2022deformable}, which focus on learning prototypes during the training and making predictions based on the learned prototypes while inference.
-This enables this look like that type of explanation.
-However, previous case-based reasoning works are limited to 2D images and models.
-Moreover, they provide a single level of explanations and in case of uncertainty, the explanations can be as bad as arbitrary, as each explanation is considered equally apart.
-In this work, we focus on capturing the hierarchical relations between actions to provide multi-level explanations for videos.
-A challenge for models with built-in explainability, such as case-based reasoning models, is that it introduces an accuracy-explainability trade-off, where explainability comes at the cost of accuracy.
-With this paper, we aim to introduce a model with built-in explainability, whilst being less affected by this trade-off.
-To achieve this goal we are inspired by recent works on learning hyperbolic embedding spaces rather than euclidean for natural language processing \cite{tifrea2018poincar,dhingra2018embedding} and computer vision tasks \cite{atigh2022hyperbolic,ghadimi2021hyperbolic,long2020searching}.
-These works have demonstrated that it is beneficial for performance to have the embedding space be guided by hierarchical prior knowledge, which we believe will also benefit explainability.
-This belief is guided by the similarity between human intuition and the representation of categories in the hyperbolic space.
+A challenge for explainable models, such as concept bottleneck models and prototype-based models, is that it introduces an accuracy-explainability trade off, where explainability comes at the cost of accuracy.
+With this paper, we aim to introduce a model with built-in explainability which is less affected by this trade off.
+To achieve this goal we are inspired by recent works on learning hyperbolic embedding spaces, as opposed to euclidean, in natural language processing \cite{tifrea2018poincar,dhingra2018embedding} and computer vision tasks \cite{atigh2022hyperbolic,ghadimi2021hyperbolic,long2020searching}.
+These works have demonstrated that it is beneficial for performance to have the embedding space be guided by hierarchical knowledge, which we believe will also benefit explainability.
+This belief is guided by the hierarchical cognition process of humans, that is we are likely to organize concepts from specific to general \cite{warrington1975selective, minsky1982semantic, mcclelland2003parallel}, and the representation of categories in the hyperbolic space.

-The main contributions of our paper are: 1) We propose Hierarchical ProtoPNet, a case-based reasoning model for interpreting video action recognition.
-2) We demonstrate that while other interpretable models fail to provide explanations in the presence of uncertainty or lack of information our Hierarchical ProtoPNet can overcome these challenges by providing multi-level explanations i.e., at class, parent, or grandparent level.
-3) We perform a benchmark and show that our Hierarchical ProtoPNet outperforms its non-hierarchical counterpart.
+The main contributions of our paper are: 1) We propose Hierarchical Prototype Explainer (HIPE), a reasoning model for interpreting video action recognition.
+2) We demonstrate that HIPE can provide meaningful explanations even in the case of uncertainty or lack of information by providing multi-level explanations i.e., at class, parent, or grandparent level.
+3) We perform a benchmark and show that HIPE counters accuracy-explainability trade off.